Food poisoning is a disease that is carried or transmitted to humans by contaminated foods or beverages.

 seizuresPoor urine outputCrampsBloody stools, bloody vomitFever, chillsMuscle aches and painsWeakness

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-You may be asked to provide a sample of your stool or vomit for testing.
 If you have some of the food that you think made you sick, you may be asked to bring it in to be tested.
-Blood tests may be done to asses kidney function, blood salts and acid-base balance, and the presence of a blood infection.
-A urinalysis may also be performed.

 Most types of food poisoning improve in 12-48 hours.
 There aren't many treatments available to speed your recovery from food poisoning.